sugarkube/kapps/incubator/keycloak/README.md

 # Keycloak

 ## Installation
+**Note**: Check the Makefile for additional env vars that need setting, e.g.:
+* HOSTED_ZONE - the domain name to create subdomain for this kapp, e.g. `example.com`

 ### Local installation
 When running against a local provider, no AWS resources will be created.
 Use